nikitabobko/bobko-intellij-keymap/README.md

 Purpose of the plugin:
 1. Being able to define custom IntelliJ shortcuts and not to worry that IntelliJ will eventually loose them.
 2. Version control the keymap.

+Features of the plugin:
-3. Unification between macOS and Linux.
+1. Unification between macOS and Linux.
 For every binding that uses `alt`, there is analogical binding but with `command`.
 This way muscle memory is preserved between macOS and Linux.
-4. Don't use F-keys, because they are hard to reach on macOS (normally F-keys control the media/system on macOS).
+2. Don't use F-keys, because they are hard to reach on macOS (normally F-keys control the media/system on macOS).

 Plugin layout:
 ```